charlie11e/Evans-Data-Science-Portfolio/README.md

 4. A project in which I practiced tidying data and creating visualizations and aggregations from the cleaned data.
 <p>
 5. [A streamlit app that allows users to upload dataets and use regression and classification machine learning models to study the various properties of their datasets.](https://github.com/charlie11e/Evans-Data-Science-Portfolio/tree/main/MLStreamlitApp)

+Check out the [Machine Learning Streamlit App](https://github.com/charlie11e/Evans-Data-Science-Portfolio/tree/main/MLStreamlitApp) to see interactive models and evaluation metrics for both regression and classification tasks.